Arithmetic with intervals

 interval 'quantity unit [quantity unit...] [direction]'

-can be ago
+can be either ago

-negates all the quantities), quantity
+negates all specified quantities.
+The quantity

-is a possibly signed integer, and unit
+represents a signed or unsigned integer, and unit

-is one of the following, matched case-insensitively:
+refers to one of the following time units, matched case-insensitively:

 Unit |